kalirishik/SOCIAL-NETWORKING-PLATFORM/README.md

 2. **Installation**: Clone the repository, install dependencies for both client and server, and configure environment variables.

-3. **Starting the Server and Client**: Start the server and client to launch the SocialEcho platform.
+3. **Starting the Server and Client**: Start the server and client to launch the SocialDesk platform.

 ## Usage